cancamilo/dataworks-gis/README.md

 - Simplify the configuration of the VM.
 A lot of the steps could be packed into a bash script.

 - Dockerizing the prefect server and agents would make the workflows easier to reproduce under the same conditions and allow scaling of the ETLs if deployed on kubernetes or similar technologies.

+- Use Spark for processing the data.
+For example, use the ML Spark capabilities for time series forecasting.